-- Half- and full-day Pre-Conference Workshops on Wednesday, November 23 cover specific learning goals and outcomes for attendees and have a detailed agenda for a specific audience.
-The OEB team will discuss the organisation of these 3 - 6 hour events in detail with facilitator(s).
+Half-day (3 hours) and Full-day (6 hours) Pre-Conference Workshops take place on Wednesday, November 22 and cover specific learning goals and outcomes for attendees.
+They have a detailed agenda and take a hands-on approach to explore practical solutions, develop practical skills and receive in-depth insights.
+Prior registration is required and the workshops may be fee-based.
+The OEB team will discuss the organisation of these events in detail with facilitator(s).

-- Free Exhibition Seminars and Networking Side Events: Exhibitors will be able upgrade their presence with a Seminar Package which includes a 30-minute speaking slot in a dedicated room for these Seminars.
+Free Exhibition Seminars and Networking Side Events: Exhibitors will be able upgrade their presence with a Seminar Package which includes a 30-minute speaking slot in a dedicated room for these Seminars.
 Content may be proposed after a conversation with the OEB team.